ecosystem-genomics/ecosystem-genomics.github.io/program-details.md

 #  background_style: bg-info
 #  text_style: text-left text-white
   text: >+
      Each summer, our NRT community comes together for a 3.5 day summit meeting that is equal parts science, training, inclusion, professional development, and science communication.
 Year one NRT trainees  advance proposals and receive supportive feedback.
-Returning  trainees present results from their team-based internship experiences.
+Returning trainees present results from their team-based research experiences.
 Participants expand their skills in outreach, inclusion, and professional collaboration in a transdisciplinary setting.
 This is the flagship event of our program in which we grow and celebrate our diversity and scientific endeavors.
   image: 'assets/img/portfolio/thumbnails/bio5-conference.jpg'
   img_description: >+
     A group of students and faculty watch a male researcher presenting in a conference room.
 Photo credit: BIO5 Institute